Noxxinoxx/NoxCord/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run this project you need to clone this repo.
-Have all the node packages installed a full installation guide will follow below.
+To run this project, you'll need to clone this repository and ensure that all Node packages are installed.
+A complete installation guide will follow below.

 ### Installation